Three factors are externally responsible for obesity and obesity control. These are:

 Weight loss solutions, therefore, should be recommended only after a thorough clinical review.
 My research does not support instant solutions- like vigorous exercises, diet plans, medication, and herbal solutions.

-To my mind, the role of the dietitians comes into play only after completing a thorough clinical examination.
+To my mind, the dietitian’s role comes into play only after completing a thorough clinical examination.
 Remember, obesity is a disease that requires full attention and treatment.
 Before starting any exercise or diet regime, it is essential to address the causes of the condition first.